 Evidence of non-compliance

-Producing evidence of an infringement of the anti-corruption provisions, laid down in Part I of the ICC Rules on Combating Corruption 2011, will not be an easy task, as corruption very rarely occurs in the open.
+Producing evidence of an infringement of the anti-corruption provisions, laid down in the ICC Rules on Combating Corruption 2023 , will not be an easy task, as corruption very rarely occurs in the open.

 One of the few means to produce such evidence will be to provide the conclusions of an audit of the accounting books and financial records of the allegedly non-complying Party.
 Witness statements (as a result of a